zachgk/catln/docs/philosophy/README.md

 # Philosophy

 This directory contains  a number of the core ideas and directives that drive the project.
-Many of these are not currently implemented but will hopefully be implemented in the future.
+Many of these are not currently implemented, but will hopefully be implemented in the future.

 ## Sub-Pages